Covid-19: Delhi govt orders compulsory rapid antigen detection test for high-risk individuals

 Saahil Goel, CEO & Co-founder of Shiprocket1.For physical and mental fitness, I run, meditate, listen to ...

-The Delhi government on Sunday instructed all health care facilities to carry out compulsory rapid antigen detection testing of patients with ILI symptoms, patients admitted with SARI and other high-risk individuals who visit their facilities.
+The Delhi government on Sunday instructed all healthcare facilities to carry out compulsory rapid antigen detection testing of patients with influenza-like illness (ILI) symptoms, patients admitted with SARI and other high-risk individuals who visit their facilities.

 An order issued by the Delhi Health department directed all medical directors, medical superintendent and directors of all Delhi government-run hospitals to ensure that “rapid antigen detection testing” of all individuals/patients falling in the categories listed, who visit their hospital, is mandatorily done.

-All individuals with influenza-like illness (ILI) symptoms, all patients admitted with severe acute respiratory infection (SARI) are to be mandatorily tested, it said.
+All individuals with ILI symptoms, all patients admitted with severe acute respiratory infection (SARI) are to be mandatorily tested, it said.

-“All asymptomatic patients admitted or seeking admission of following high - risk group -- Patients undergoing Chemotherapy, Immunosuppressed patient including HIV+, Patients with Malignant disease, Transplant Patients, Elderly patients ( {gt} 65 years of age ) with co-morbidities and all asymptomatic patients undergoing aerosol generating interventions,” the order said.
+“All asymptomatic patients admitted or seeking admission of following high-risk group — patients undergoing chemotherapy, immunosuppressed patient including HIV+, patients with malignant disease, transplant patients, elderly patients (65 years of age) with co-morbidities and all asymptomatic patients undergoing aerosol generating interventions,” the order said.

 Saahil Goel, CEO & Co-founder of Shiprocket1.For physical and mental fitness, I run, meditate, listen to ...